SirCQQ/api-key/README.md

 When it reaches 0 it will not work anymore

 ### Disclaimer
-This is not a piece of software to be used, this is just me messing around and trying to reproduce something saw only, this *NEED*
+This is not a piece of software to be used it was put togheter in a couple of hours after work, this is just me messing around and trying to reproduce something saw only, this ***NEEDS*** a lot of work to be used in production
+Authentication it cannot be called like that, the api keys service need a lot more functionality like:
+ * Resupling the key with new usses
+ * Revalidation it
+ * Roles with different access levels
+ * Etc.

+ENV Variables:
+ * MONGO_DB_URL
+ * PORT